mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 **Question**: So what you suggest when you get pain is to – and I’ve experienced that if I try to fight it, it gets worse, and if I get into it, then I can stay with it, but then all of a sudden inside my mind, all of a sudden, that’s it, and then I have to move...
 So, does it get better with sitting?

-**Katagiri**: Mmm, well, if you continue to sit, you can be free from pain.
-So, you can get better.
+**Katagiri**: Mmm, well, if you continue to sit, you can be free from pain, you can get better.
 But, don’t worry too much, okay?
 Anyway, pain is also your friend.
 Because pain is coming from thought.
-Whatever you do, always pain.
-But not only zazen; if you want to be a sports man, a football player – there is always pain there.
+Whatever you do, [there is] always pain.
+Not only zazen; if you want to be an athlete, a football player – there is always pain there.
 Even though you become a janitor, there’s always pain there.
 So, not only zazen.

 **Same person**: I have a sensation, like, I can see my feet turning blue.
 Is there a danger to this?
 Am I sitting wrong, or what?